 So, we’ve finally made our Thanksgiving plans.
 Whether that involves an intimate gathering or a feast with the whole fam, one thing is for certain: There will be food.
 And where there’s food, there should be cider!

 Everyone’s personal menu for Thanksgiving is both idiosyncratic and completely sacred.
 That makes every table different.
-Since Thanksgiving dinner isn’t usually served as a kaleidoscope of simultaneous dishes (versus coursed out), the rules for pairings work a little differently.
+Since Thanksgiving dinner is usually served family-style, with a kaleidoscope of simultaneous dishes (versus coursed out), the rules for pairings work a little differently.

 Here are my suggestions for how and when to pair cider for each step of your Thanksgiving gathering:

 The Welcome Glass

 The variety and lightness of lithe, acid-driven ciders are perfect for one of my favorite Thanksgiving traditions: the welcome glass.
 Whether I’m the guest bringing a cider in with me, or if I’m opening my home to visitors, it’s nice to have something clean and refreshing to sip while dinner is cooking.

 Mashed potatoes & high acid, tannic ciders

 Orchard-driven ciders need a balance of acidity and tannic structure that can only come from special apples.
 These apples might be wild or cider-specific varietals, but they have bittersweet and bittersharp characteristics that can give body to the cider.
 They are meant to both balance and cut through rich or creamy foods.
 They make the perfect contrast-based pairing for mashed potatoes.
 Whether yours are buttery, garlicky or creamy, mashed potatoes make the secret heart of Thanksgiving for many.

 Mild veggies & quaffable perry

 This aroma-centric beverage complements lighter sides, like green beans and corn pudding.
 Light, bubbly perry has pleasant mild tartness, some sweetness and an intoxicating perfume.
 Keep the pairings for this one delicate, so the perry can really shine.

 Traditional perry & stuffing